-THE FLEXIBILITY OF TANF IS EXTREMELY IMPORTANT TO COUNTIES AND OUR

-RESIDENTS because counties can allocate the funds to critical underfunded programs and services.
+THE FLEXIBILITY OF TANFIS EXTREMELY IMPORTANTTO COUNTIES AND OURRESIDENTS because countiesmay allocate the funds tocritical underfunded programsand services.

-THE TANF PROGRAM is a federal entitlement program providing federal funding for a wide range of services that address the root causes of poverty.\
+THE TANF PROGRAM is a federal entitlement program providing resources for a wide range of services that address the root causes of poverty.\

-- \States with county-administered TANF programs include California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio and Virginia. - † The \$32 billion national TANF expenditures include transfers to Child Care and Development Fund and Social Services Block Grant
+\States with county-administered TANF programs include California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio and Virginia.

++ The \$30 billion national TANF

+expenditures include transfers to Child

+Care and Development Fund and Social

+Services Block Grant

 Counties' contributions and involvement in the TANF program vary from county to county.

-UNDER TANF, COUNTIES CAN ALSO TRANSFER FUNDS TO OTHER PROGRAMS PROVIDING VITAL SERVICES FOR LOW-INCOME FAMILIES.
+UNDER TANF, COUNTIES MAY ALSO TRANSFER FUNDS TO OTHER PROGRAMS PROVIDING VITAL SERVICES FOR LOW-INCOME FAMILIES.

-IN NINE STATES,

-COUNTIES ARE

-THE PRIMARY

-ADMINISTRATORS

-OF THE TANF

-PROGRAM.

-THESE COUNTYADMINISTERED

-STATES ACCOUNTED

-FOR 55 PERCENT OF THE NATIONAL CASELOAD AND 52 PERCENT OF FEDERAL, STATE AND LOCAL TANF EXPENDITURES IN
+IN NINE STATES, COUNTIES ARE THE PRIMARY ADMINISTRATORS OF THE TANF PROGRAM.
+THESE COUNTY-ADMINISTERED STATES ACCOUNTED FOR 54 PERCENT OF THE NATIONAL CASELOAD AND 53 PERCENT OF FEDERAL, STATE AND LOCAL TANF EXPENDITURES IN FY2021 CHILD CARE AND DEVELOPMENT FUND (CCDF) -STATE, LOCAL AND FEDERAL EXPENDITURES

-FY2020

-CHILD CARE AND DEVELOPMENT FUND (CCDF) - STATE, LOCAL AND FEDERAL EXPENDITURES

 The combined dollar amount representing federal expenditures and state and local maintenance-of-effort contributions, as well as matching funds.
-Source: U.S. Department of Health and Human Services (HHS) - Office of Child Care.
+Source: U.S. Department of Health and Human Services (HHS) - Office of Child Care, FY 2020 data.
+CHILD CARE AND DEVELOPMENT FUND FY 2018 EXPENDITURES IN THE EIGHT COUNTY-ADMINISTERED STATES

-Eight states delegate the administration of the CCDF program to counties; in FY2018, these eight states together invested more than \$3 billion in federal, state and local funds in the CCDF program, accounting for more than one-fifth of the national total.
+Eight states delegate the administration of the Child Care and Development Fund program to counties; in FY 2020, these eight states together invested more than \$3 billion in federal, state and local funds in the CCDF program, accounting for nearly one-quarter of the national total.
 The scope of the county role in administering CCDF varies.
 County governments in these states may set policies related to eligibility, sliding fee scales and payment rates as well as perform eligibility determinations, issue payments, connect parents with childcare and more.
-Counties administering CCDF may contribute county general revenue funds to help meet the required non-federal match.
+Counties administering CCDF may contribute county general revenue funds to help meet the required non-federal match. \The eight states with county-administered CCDF programs include Colorado, Minnesota, North Carolina, North Dakota, New York, Ohio, Virginia and Wisconsin.
 Through the Child Care and Development Fund (CCDF), states and counties help families access safe, reliable, affordable childcare that allows parents to work and promotes children's healthy growth and development.

-THROUGH THE

-CCDF PROGRAM,

-COUNTIES PLAY

-A ROLE IN THE

-TWO-GENERATION

-APPROACH TO

-SERVICE DELIVERY

-BY SUPPORTING

-PARENTS' WORK

-AND HEALTHY CHILD

-DEVELOPMENT

-\States with county-administered CCDF programs include Colorado, Minnesota, North Carolina, North Dakota, New York, Ohio, Virginia and Wisconsin.

-MEDICAID CONTRIBUTION MANDATES FOR COUNTIES
+THROUGH THE CCDF PROGRAM, COUNTIES PLAY A ROLE IN THE TWO-GENERATION APPROACH TO SERVICE DELIVERY BY SUPPORTING PARENTS' WORK AND HEALTHY CHILD DEVELOPMENT MEDICAID CONTRIBUTION MANDATES FOR COUNTIES

 Identifies if counties within a state contribute to Medicaid and associated state mandates.
-Source: NACo Research, 2016.
+Source: NACo Research, 2023.
 Medicaid operates and is jointly financed as a partnership between federal, state and local governments.
-Counties across the nation often deliver Medicaid-eligible services and, in many instances, help states finance the non-federal match and administrative costs.

-FEDERAL MEDICAL BENEFITS ANALYSIS

-\$1.45T IN MEDICAL CARE, INCLUDING \$645B MEDICARE BENEFITS, PUBLIC IN MEDICAID ASSISTANCE MEDICAL CARE AND CHILDREN'S BENEFITS AND MILITARY MEDICAL HFAITH INSURANCE BENEFITS RECEIVED INSURANCE BY COUNTY RESIDENTS PROGRAM (CHIP) BENEFITS WENT TO COUNTY RESIDENTS

-Soruce: U.S. Bureau of Economic Analysis, Local Area Personal Income and Employment data, 2020.

-COUNTIES CONTRIBUTE TO MEDICAID IN 26 STATES
+Counties across the nation often deliver Medicaid-eligible services and, in many instances, help states finance the non-federal match and administrative costs. \$1.59T IN MEDICAL CARE, INCLUDING \$721B MEDICARE BENEFITS, PUBLIC IN MEDICAID ASSISTANCE MEDICAL CARE AND CHILDREN'S BENEFITS AND MILITARY MEDICAL HEALTH INSURANCE BENEFITS RECEIVED INSURANCE BY COUNTY RESIDENTS PROGRAM (CHIP) BENEFITS WENT TO COUNTY RESIDENTS IN 25 STATES Soruce: U.S. Bureau of Economic Analysis, Local Area Personal Income and Employment data, 2021 COUNTIES CONTRIBUTE TO MEDICAID IN 25 STATES or one in five Americans.

-MEDICAID IS

-JOINTLY FUNDED

-BY FEDERAL,

-STATE AND LOCAL

-GOVERNMENTS,

-INCLUDING COUNTIES

-IN 26 STATES

-The Medicaid program is the largest source of health coverage in the United States, covering over 76 million low-income families and individuals, or one in five Americans.
+PAGE 17